discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 3. Commit to visiting and participating regularly.
 4. Link your community everywhere and promote it so people can find it.

-There's more advice at [http://blog.discourse.org/2014/08/building-a-discourse-community/](Building a Discourse Community).
+There's more advice at [Building a Discourse Community](http://blog.discourse.org/2014/08/building-a-discourse-community/).

 ### Sending Invitations